Home | Models | In Stock | About Harps | Our Shop | Music | Endorsements | Contact | Guarantee | About Ordering

 4. Laura Zaerr: A professional harpist, teacher and harp professor from the University of Oregon in Eugene.
 She plays a Koa Swan.

-To read more about what our customers say, go to the endorsements page
+To read more about what our customers say, go to the endorsements page.

-3. About Thormahlen Harps, Hear them played
+3. About Thormahlen Harps, Hear Them Played

 This is a list of the harps played on the video clip: